Skip to main content

 1. Dry or Sticky Gums

-Lift your pet's lip and touch their gums.
 Healthy gums should be wet and slippery.
-If they feel dry, tacky, or sticky, your pet is likely dehydrated.
+If they feel dry or sticky, your pet is likely dehydrated.

 2. Loss of Skin Elasticity

-Gently pinch the skin between your pet's shoulder blades and release.
-In a well-hydrated pet, the skin snaps back immediately.
-If it stays tented or returns slowly, dehydration is likely.
+Gently pinch the skin between your pet's shoulder blades.
+If it stays tented, dehydration is likely.

 3. Sunken Eyes

-Dehydrated pets often have eyes that appear dull or slightly sunken into their sockets.
-This is a more advanced sign and warrants immediate attention.
+Dehydrated pets often have eyes that appear dull or slightly sunken.

 4. Lethargy and Low Energy

 Healthy urine should be light yellow.
-Dark, strong-smelling urine indicates your pet isn't getting enough water to properly dilute their waste.
+Dark, strong-smelling urine indicates insufficient water.

 6. Decreased Appetite